-In this post, we’ll present the basics of installing Magento on your localhost or website.
+In this post, we cover the basics of how to install Magento on your localhost or website.

 Table of Contents